shnigi/distributedsystems/README.md

 ## 6.php step 3.
 Implement caching of results on the client side.

 Last file includes all the previous stuff but instead sending all the operations to server values are checked from cache before sending.
+LocalStorage is used as cache.